What is Kinesiology?

 The Kinesiology major offers a comprehensive program of study designed to prepare students for professions involving physical activity, exercise, and the science of human movement and its relationship to human health and disease, and for graduate study in related areas.

 Penn State Altoona's Kinesiology program offers three options within the major.
 The specific program option that you choose will help you reach your ultimate career goals.

 - Movement Science Option: The Movement Science option provides training in areas such as biomechanics, exercise physiology, sport psychology, neuroscience, sport history, and sport philosophy to understand the use of movement for prevention and diagnosis of chronic disease, rehabilitation, and treatment.

-- Exercise Science Option, Business Emphasis: The Exercise Science option with an emphasis in business includes courses in kinesiology and basic business skills such as accounting, marketing, and management.
+- Exercise Science Option, Business Emphasis: The Exercise Science option with an emphasis on business includes courses in kinesiology and basic business skills such as accounting, marketing, and management.

-- Exercise Science Option, Science Emphasis: The Exercise Science option with an emphasis in science is designed to help you prepare for advanced study in graduate school in kinesiology and allied health fields.
+- Exercise Science Option, Science Emphasis: The Exercise Science option with an emphasis on science is designed to help you prepare for advanced study in graduate school in kinesiology and allied health fields.